A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Problem Formulation

-\begin{Assumption} For both steady and unsteady problems, we will consider the Identity operator restricted to our observation domain $\Omega_{obs}$ as the Observation function $O$.
-Therefore, $\mathcal{Z}=\mathcal{Y}$ is assumed and our desired state will be denoted by $y_d$. \end{Assumption}
+\begin{Remark} For both steady and unsteady problems, we take{the embedding between $Y=H^{1}(\Omega)$ and $Z=L^2(\Omega_{obs})$} as the Observation function $O$.
+Thus, $\mathcal{Z}=\mathcal{Y}$ and our desired state is denoted by $y_d$. \end{Remark} {In the next section we extend the proposed formulation to the Advection-Dominated setting.}